 ED Ultrasound is used extensively at Riverside Community Hospital and residents

-education will help develop a robust understanding of this critical ED skill.
+help develop a robust understanding of this critical ED skill.

 Does your program use simulations?

 The University of California Riverside campus located only 10 minutes away

 has a fully developed simulation lab with high fidelity simulation that

 allows for interactive scenarios, procedures, team management training,

 and immediate feedback while reviewing audio video recordings of the simulation.

 Residents rotate through the simulation center on a routine basis.